zhangmo123456/IMDF/README.md

 # IMDF
-## High 3D-resolution interpolation method incorporating depth functions
+## High 3D-resolution interpolation method incorporating depth functions (IMDF)
 This is the code for modeling, prediction, and visualization from the paper “High resolution soil moisture mapping in 3D space and time using machine learning and depth functions”